lafauxbolex/lafauxbolex/README.md

         *   A growing collection of C-mount and adaptable lenses.

 *   **The First Code (The Monolith):**
-    *   The initial software was a single, sprawling Python script – a testament to a burst of creative energy and a lot of caffeine!
+    *   The initial software was a single, sprawling Python script – a testament to a burst of creative energy and a lot of caffeine
     *   It was a patchwork of:
         *   Code snippets to interface with the Basler camera via the Pylon SDK (pieced together from documentation and examples).
         *   Random blocks extracted from OpenCV repositories for image manipulation and display.
         *   A Python gaming library for basic button input.
-    *   AI assistance was more rudimentary back then (this was many AI-generations ago!), so progress was a hard-fought battle of sifting through documentation and endless debugging.
+    *   AI assistance was more rudimentary back then (this was many AI-generations ago), so progress was a hard-fought battle of sifting through documentation and endless debugging.

 *   **Early Milestones & Struggles:**
     *   **Success:** Achieved (silent) uncompressed 2K TIFF file output to an intermediary buffer, then saved to SSD on stop.